ciccio42/Multi-Task-LDF-Training-Framework/bashes/README_gspinelli_branch.md

 * *to download videos from traj_--.pkl results*, run `/raid/home/frosa_Loc/Multi-Task-LFD-Framework/utils/analysis/create_video_from_test.sh`

 # finetuning

-## to generate paths to generate embeddings from the commands of the finetuning dataset
+## to generate paths and embeddings from the commands of the finetuning dataset
 * run `bashes/generate_train_val_paths_finetuning.sh`

 ## train cond module on the embeddings of the finetuning dataset